davar-playgrounds/Analysis-of-Airbnb-listings-data-for-NYC/README.md

 Multiple models will be built and comparison between these models based on the cross validation scores.

-1) Ridge Regression
-2) Lasso Regression
-3) Random Forest
+1) Random Forest
-4) Gradient Boosting
+2) Gradient Boosting
-5) XGBoost
+3) XGBoost
-6) Neural Network using sklearn's MLPRegressor
+4) Neural Network using sklearn's MLPRegressor

-Notebook file has all the code and results.
+Dataset is available on Kaggle. (https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data) Thanks @dgmonov for the dataset.